 When Gradle approached us we immediately clicked.
 The Gradle vision is grander then our own vision for Scala.
 Our acceleration technology fits well with Gradle’s offerings, and their interest in the Scala market and the sbt build system community made this a perfect match.
 Our discussions with Hans and a few leading engineers quickly cast away any shadow of doubt about the compatibility of not only our vision and roadmaps, but our company cultures and approach to problem solving.

 The next chapter in our story

 We are very excited to continue our mission as part of the like-minded Gradle team.
-Our technology and experience, paired with the Gradle Enterprise strategy and solution roadmap, customer base and sales team, will only accelerate our joint success.
-Our immediate focus will be to integrate Hydra with Gradle Enterprise and reach feature parity for Scala and sbt including Build Scan™, Build Cache, Predictive Test Selection and remote test execution.
-We look forward to availing Triplequote customers with the full power of Gradle Enterprise to improve developer productivity and the developer experience.
+Our technology and experience, paired with the Develocity strategy and solution roadmap, customer base and sales team, will only accelerate our joint success.
+Our immediate focus will be to integrate Hydra with Develocity and reach feature parity for Scala and sbt including Build Scan™, Build Cache, Predictive Test Selection and remote test execution.
+We look forward to availing Triplequote customers with the full power of Develocity to improve developer productivity and the developer experience.